Kale and potato soup with red chili

 Creme fraîche or cream, to garnish

 Heat the olive oil in a large pot and add the onion, garlic and red chillies.
-Sautè on low heat for 3-4 minutes till the onions are soft and translucent.
+Sauté on low heat for 3-4 minutes, until the onions are soft and translucent.
 Do not colour the onions.

-Add the potatoes and bay leaf and cook for 5 more minutes till the potatoes are no longer raw.
+Add the potatoes and bay leaf, and cook for an additional 5 minutes until the potatoes are no longer raw.
 Add the kale, stock, salt, and pepper and bring to a boil.
 Simmer gently for 45 minutes till the potatoes have begun to disintegrate and the kale is very soft.

 You can now serve the soup in a few ways.
-If you like it chunky serve it as is.
-If you like it smooth purèe the soup till very smooth.
+If you prefer a chunky texture, serve it as is.
+If you like it smooth, purèe the soup till very smooth.
 I like to purèe about 80% of the solids and keep 20% as is for a smooth-ish soup with some texture.
 But you should feel free to taste and experiment.